 Sometimes, all a person in recovery needs is someone to talk to.

 It gives the person in recovery a boost of motivation when they know there’s people on their side.

 Recovery takes time, discipline, and commitment.

 Relapse can happen, and it’s important to know what to look out for.
 If a person in recovery seems to be falling back into old habits, get help immediately.

 If you or someone you know is suffering from an addiction, it’s time to get the help you need.
-Contact a dedicated treatment specialist today to learn how recovery is more achievable than ever before.
+Contact a dedicated treatment provider today to learn how recovery is more achievable than ever before.

 For some people, getting treatment for their addiction felt like hitting rock bottom.
 But instead, their choice to enter recovery was the bright beginning for the rest of their lives.